cashmusic/watt/content/work/sofarsounds.md

 This unpermitted, homespun gig probably sounds familiar to participants in independent music.
 Unusually, though, it was coordinated by a start-up underwritten by millions in venture capital, [Sofar Sounds](https://www.sofarsounds.com/).
 And though each attendee paid $15-$30 to attend, the artists will be compensated with some footage of their performance.

-The evening's emcee, an ebullient company rep named Erin, recites the story of Sofar, which stands for “songs from a room”: It started in England in 2009, she recounts, after the founders grew frustrated trying to experience live music amid bar chatter and other such distractions. ow, it operates in more than 300 cities worldwide.
+The evening's emcee, an ebullient company rep named Erin, recites the story of Sofar, which stands for “songs from a room”: It started in England in 2009, she recounts, after the founders grew frustrated trying to experience live music amid bar chatter and other such distractions.
+Now, it operates in more than 300 cities worldwide.

 “So stick to limited phone time,” she says.
 “You can take pictures and post them to social media and hashtag them, in fact you should do that, but, like, don’t text.”